Amy Otteman Nursing Education Fund

 “This event has truly been a labor of love for our family,” Tim says.
 “More importantly, for something that was born out of a terrible family loss, the Amy Otteman Memorial Classic has developed into an event which involves the entire mid-Michigan community, including golfers, sponsors and volunteers.”

-Monies donated to CMCH over the years created the Amy Otteman Nursing Education Fund, which benefits the on-going education requirements of patient care givers.
-In 14 years, the AOMC has gifted $100,000 to the community hospital, which has been used for reference textbooks, computer software, educational conference registration fees and other related expenses.
-WHen the Otteman family announced the final event would be hosted in 2009, they also chose to endow the Amy Otteman Nursing Education Fund to ensure the benefit remains for the years to come.
+Monies donated to CMCH over the years created the Amy Otteman Nursing Education Fund, which benefits the on-going education requirements of patient caregivers.
+In 15 years, the AOMC gifted $100,000 to the community hospital, which has been used for reference textbooks, computer software, educational conference registration fees and other related expenses.
+When the Otteman family announced the final event in 2009, they also chose to endow the Amy Otteman Nursing Education Fund at the Mt.
+Pleasant Area Community Foundation to support the educational endeavors of patient caregivers like Amy for years to come.